Email FacebookTwitterMenu burgerClose thin

 Getting an Indian Visa

-Another option is a business visa that lets a person stay in the country for a year or for the length of an employment contract.
-There is also a visa for people of Indian origin.
-People of Indian origin are individuals who have held Indian nationality in the past, are the spouse of someone with Indian origin, or a spouse or dependent of someone who has a long-term Indian visa.
+• There’s also a visa for people of Indian origin, meaning individuals who have held Indian nationality in the past, are the spouse of someone with Indian origin, or a spouse or dependent of someone who has a long-term Indian visa.
 These individuals can stay in India for up to five years.

 Housing Costs in India

-Foreigners may rent homes in India.
-The cost of rent in India is 88.9% lower than the cost of living in the U.S., according to Numbeo (as of Aug.
-2023).
-The national average for a one-bedroom apartment in the average city center of India is about $186 per month.
-This is compared to the national average of a one-bedroom apartment in the U.S., which is about $1,840 per month.
-For those who want more space, the national average of a three-bedroom apartment in the city center is $409 per month.
-That contrasts with the national average in the U.S. of $3,048 per month.
+Foreigners may rent homes in India, however.
+The cost of rent in India is 87% lower than the cost of living in the U.S., according to Numbeo.
+The national average for a one-bedroom apartment in the average city center of India is about $201 per month.
+This is compared to the national average of a one-bedroom apartment in the U.S., which is about $1,758 per month.
+For those who want more space, the national average of a three-bedroom apartment in a city center in India is $475 per month.
+That contrasts with the national average in the U.S. of $2,933 per month.

 Taxes in India

-As someone on a tourist visa, you will not be required to pay taxes in India.
-You will also not be allowed to work.
-If you are on a resident visa, you will be required to pay taxes on income earned in India.
-If you earn less than 500,000 rupees, or about $6,100, you will not be taxed on your income.
-After that, the tax rate is 20% on the income you earn over $6,100.
+As someone on a tourist visa, you won’t be required to pay taxes in India.
+You also won’t be allowed to work.
+If you’re on a resident visa, you will be required to pay taxes on income earned in India.
+If you earn less than 500,000 rupees, or about $5,950, you won’t be taxed on your income.
+After that, the tax rate is 20% on the income you earn over $5,950.

 As a U.S. citizen, you must file a tax return in the U.S. each year.
 If you earn any money outside of the U.S., you can use a few different provisions to reduce your U.S. taxable income.
 These include the foreign earned income exclusion, the foreign tax credit and the foreign housing exclusion, among others.
 If you’d like to forecast your tax burden more specifically, you may want to consult with a tax expert who is familiar with both the U.S. and your country of residence’s tax laws.